Convenience store: Poland

 Żabka is one of the largest convenience stores in Poland.
 In 2022 Jarosław Kaczyński, leader of the Law and Justice party, said that the Polish ruling government might buy Żabka convenience store from CVC Capital Partners.

 Philippines

 There is a local version of convenience store in the Philippines, called the sari-sari store, that is located on almost every street, corner, residential area, and other public places around the country.

 Aside from local convenience stores, other popular international convenience stores are present on almost every street, especially in urban areas.
 7-Eleven is the largest convenience store chain in the country.
 It is run by the Philippine Seven Corporation (PSC).
 Its first store, located in Quezon City, opened in 1984, and has now approximately 2,285 branches.

 There are also many branches of Uncle John's, operated by Robinsons Convenience Stores, Inc.; FamilyMart, operated and franchised by Udenna Corporation; and All Day Convenience Store, owned by Filipino entrepreneur and former Philippine Senator, Manny Villar.
 Lawson, Circle-K and Alfamart have also opened stores in the country.

+Local convenience stores similar to 7-Eleven also exists in the Philippines, such as Davao Central Convenience Store, concentrated the Davao Region in Mindanao.
+Operated and owned by the Yap family of the Felcris Group of Companies, it has 198 branches (120 in Davao City alone) operated in the island as of July 2026.